rvuxelevate/Docs-on-computer-Animated-illustration/README.md

-  # Animate Document Illustration
+  # Docs-on-computer-Animated-illustration

-  To access Figma file, please contact design team.
+  ## To access Figma file, please contact design team.

-  This is a code bundle for Animate Document Illustration.
+  This is a code bundle for Docs-on-computer-Animated-illustration.
 The original project is available at https://www.figma.com/design/AANrJMFCG5k8KE0nS6Fc7e/Animate-Document-Illustration.

   ## Running the code